Creating Functional Workspace for the Workforce

 Collaboration among employees has never been more important, especially since so many employees work remotely today.
 Organizations much foster good workplace collaboration and enable employees to work together at every turn.
 It just makes sense.
 Or does it?

-New open floor plans are perfect if your singular goal is to maximise existing real estate and minimise costs.
+New open floor plans are perfect if your singular goal is to maximize existing real estate and minimize costs.
 However, while these floor plans may create more camaraderie, they can also mask negative effects on work performance.

 Where is the middle ground?
 How much open space does your office really need to encourage employee productivity?

-Space Utilisation & Occupancy Detection to Make The Most of Your Space
+Space Utilization & Occupancy Detection to Make The Most of Your Space

 Each SmartView sensor constantly records activity.
 Maximum and minimum occupancy figures can be recorded for an entire building, a specific floor, a department, a conference room – even the chairs within a conference room.
 This continuous monitoring helps manage real estate trends by providing reporting analysis in real time.

-Once occupancy and space utilisation data is gathered, you can use the analysis to answer questions, such as:
+Once occupancy and space utilization data is gathered, you can use the analysis to answer questions, such as:

 - Was the room or desk actually used?